While I was interning, I had enough money to make my desk setup look sick as Wes and Scott would say. So some of the stuff below will change.

 - Quiver is a programmers notebook to take notes with syntax highlighting and markdown support.
 Supports many languages 4.

-- Rambox.
+- Franz.
 This is a chat aggregator.
-Open source.
+Open source and wayyyyyy better looking than Rambox.

 - Fantastical 2 for scheduling